100% of our graduates are in work or further study fifteen months after graduating (2018/19 Graduate Outcomes Survey).

 - Collaborate with other professional groups within health and social care.

-- Gain real-world experience and sought-after credentials — registering for the NMC and HCPC, and qualifying as a social worker in England.
+- Gain real-world experience and sought-after credentials — qualifying as a social worker in England and a Learning Disabilities Nurse.

 On this course, you’ll gain the skills and experience you need to provide exceptional care to people with learning disabilities.
 You’ll tailor your studies, and learn from other practitioners and students — understanding where your specialism fits into the wider sphere of healthcare.
 You’ll graduate with the qualifications and credentials you need to enter practice.